What RAMM collects

 Collections Development Policy

 RAMM reviews its Collections Development Policy at least every five years.
 This ensures the museum’s collections remain relevant and reflect contemporary society.
-The 2020-2025 policy will be available soon in a fully accessible format.
+The 2020-2025 policy is available in a fully accessible format.
 Changes from the previous policy include selective acquisition of contemporary art and photographs.
 It also discusses the thorny issue of collecting born-digital material.

 RAMM’s Collections Team discusses every item offered to the museum at monthly meetings.
 RAMM only accepts items that meet criteria in the Collections Development Policy.
 Having this policy is essential for accredited museums.